DiligentGraphics/DiligentEngine/.github/issue_template.md

 - OS and version you are running (e.g. Windows 10.0.18362, MacOS Catalina 10.15, etc.)
 - Build tools and configuration you used to build the engine (e.g. Visual Studio 2017 Debug x64 + CMake 3.15.4)
 - GPU and driver version you have installed on your system
+- Debug output, especially messages from Diligent
+- Call stack (if available)
 - If you experience a problem with one back-end, please try running other back-ends and see if the same issue arises